mohamedelgendyx/Nursery-System-API/README.md

 - `GET /child`: Retrieve a list of all children.
 - `GET /child/:id`: Retrieve a specific child record by ID.
-- `GET /child/:id/class`: Retrive the class of a specific child by its ID.
+- `GET /child/:id/class`: Retrieve the class of a specific child by its ID.
 - `POST /child`: Create a new child record.
 - `PATCH /child/:id`: Update a specific child record by ID.
 - `DELETE /child/:id`: Delete a specific child record by ID.